There’s always hope for a brighter future. The team at Harbor Oaks Hospital is here to support you.

 - Take the time to educate yourself about addiction.
 By taking the time to learn more about a cocaine addiction you will better understand what your loved one is going through and that this vicious cycle is not the result of a weak character.

-- Research local treatment programs and provide this information to your loved one.
-Explain to him or her that help is out there when they are ready and that you will help him or her find the best possible treatment program for his or her specific needs.
+- Research local treatment options and provide this information to your loved one.
+Explain to him or her that help is out there when they are ready and that you will help him or her find the best possible treatment for his or her specific needs.

 - Continue to remain consistent.
 It can take some time before your loved one is ready to seek treatment for their cocaine addiction.
 Continue to encourage treatment and offer your support even if they are not quite ready to enter treatment.

 Why consider treatment for cocaine addiction at Harbor Oaks Hospital in New Baltimore, Michigan